What is CIAM?

 - Seamless, secure end user experiences

 Logging in with social media accounts is typically carried out via the OAuth2 SSO protocol.
-For a more in-depth explanation of SSO and protocols, such as SAML (Security Assertion Markup Language), take a look at Tools4ever’s “What Is?” articles on the respective topics:
+For a more in-depth explanation of SSO and protocols, such as SAML (Security Assertion Markup Language) or OAuth, take a look at Tools4ever’s “What Is?” articles on the respective topics:

 Another benefit of CIAM is that it’s a strong method for protecting customers’ data at a large scale.
-For example, requiring a unique password for every site used within the organization’s network, MFA, and others.
-CIAM authentication processes reduce the likelihood of a data breach within the network because of the behaviors and actions of external users.
+For example, logging in may require multifactor authentication (MFA) via email/SMS-delivered PIN code or other methods—common in the financial industry.
+These stronger CIAM authentication processes reduce the likelihood of a data breach within the network because of the behaviors and actions of external users.

 Identity stores are digital repositories of data that verify machine entities or individual users are who they claim to be when logging in.
 Large organizations with more than one web property likely employ a separate identity store for each site.
-If an organization can integrate all identity stores into one CIAM solution, then the user has a more seamless experience, because they no longer need separate passwords for each site within the network.
-For example, if a clothing retailer owns multiple brands with their own websites, customers would remain logged when navigating between each.
+By integrating all identity stores under one CIAM, an organization simplifies account management and provides a seamless, “single logon” experience.
+For example, if a clothing retailer owns multiple brands with their own websites, customers would remain logged in while navigating between each.

 Scalability of CIAM